juce-framework/JUCE/docs/CMake API.md

 - On Linux, JUCE may or may not need to link to Webkit depending on the compile definitions that are set on a JUCE target.
 By default, we don't link Webkit because you might not need it, but if you get linker or include errors that reference Webkit, just set this argument to `TRUE`.

+`NEEDS_WEBVIEW2`
+- On Windows, JUCE may or may not need to link to WebView2 depending on the compile definitions that are set on a JUCE target.
+By default, we don't link WebView2 because you might not need it, but if you get linker or include errors that reference WebView2, just set this argument to `TRUE`.

 `NEEDS_STORE_KIT`
 - On macOS, JUCE may or may not need to link to StoreKit depending on the compile definitions that